 Skip to Main Content

-Chinese (PRC) & Hong Kong Law
+Chinese (PRC) and Hong Kong Law

-Finding Chinese Treaties
+Finding Chinese treaties

 Treaties are published in the Official Gazette once they have passed the Standing Committee of the National People’s Congress (NPCSC) and ratified by the State President.
 Use the following databases to find treaties that China is a party to.